Request for Proposals for Grants to US Universities

 - Key Personnel (not to exceed one page total for all bios) including short bios – not full CVs – that demonstrate relevant professional experience.

-- Timeline (not to exceed one page total) for the overall proposal should include brief description of activities discussed in the proposal narrative section, evaluation efforts, and project closeout.
+- Timeline (not to exceed one page total) for the overall proposal should include brief description of activities discussed in the proposal narrative section, evaluation efforts, and project closeout which must be on or before November 30, 2020.

 NOTE: All narrative documents should be in Microsoft Word and all spreadsheets should be in Microsoft Excel.